Quick answer

 At ITS Hawaii, we understand that your network is the nervous system of your organization.
 When it isn’t firing on all cylinders, your entire company slows down.
 In this post, we will explore the hidden signs that your infrastructure is sabotaging your success and provide actionable steps to diagnose the issues.
 You will learn how optimizing your connectivity can reclaim lost hours and boost your bottom line.

-How a Slow Network Quietly Drains Productivity and Profit
+How Slow Networks Drain Time and Profit

 Many business owners assume that as long as they can access the internet, their network is working fine.
 However, “working” and “optimized” are two very different states.
 An outdated or poorly configured network creates friction in every digital interaction.
 Here are the six primary ways a sub-par network impacts your business: